seajaysec/pitchbinder/README.md

 ## Features

-- **Intelligent Sample Generation**: Creates missing notes based on your existing samples
+- **Intelligent Sample Generation**: Creates missing notes based on your existing samples.
-- **Filename Detection**: Automatically detects note and octave from filenames
+- **Filename Detection**: Automatically detects note and octave from filenames.
-- **Time Matching**: Optionally matches all generated samples to the average length of source samples
+- **Time Matching**: Optionally matches all generated samples to the average length of source samples.
-- **Full Sample Generation**: Creates a single WAV file with all notes in sequence
+- **Full Sample Generation**: Creates a single WAV file with all notes in sequence.
-- **CUE File Generation**: Generates a CUE file for the full sample with markers for each note
+- **Slice Marking**: Embeds full sample with markers for each note, compatible with Dirtywave M8 and more.
-- **Recursive Processing**: Process multiple directories at once
+- **Recursive Processing**: Process multiple directories at once.
-- **Playback**: Option to play all generated notes in sequence
+- **Playback**: Option to play all generated notes in sequence after processing.

 ## How It Works